osmus/tileservice/README.md

 ## Planet Vector Tiles for General Use

 [OSMUS](https://openstreetmap.us/) provides OpenMapTiles-compatible planet vector tiles on Amazon Web Services (AWS).
 This service is available for use by any project, including commercial usages, by connecting to an OSMUS-hosted [requester-pays](https://docs.aws.amazon.com/AmazonS3/latest/userguide/RequesterPaysBuckets.html) s3 bucket.
 The steps in this guide allow any user to set up a planet vector tile server equivalent to the OSMUS community vector tile [server](https://tile.ourmap.us/).
-Users of this service are able to take advantage of AWS's generous [free tier](https://aws.amazon.com/free/), which allows any users to host a planet tileserver for free, provided that they stay below the free tier limits.
+Users of this service are able to take advantage of AWS's generous [free tier](https://aws.amazon.com/free/), which allows any user to host a planet tileserver for free, provided that they stay below the free tier limits.

 The OSMUS bucket name is `osmus-tile` in region `us-east-2`.